 If you are investing money but still not getting adequate results, it will hurt the bottom line of your business.
 So you need to be smarter with your campaigns and smart PPC marketers would get the best results.

 You may be skeptical about Google Ads as you are scared about the fact that you might lose money.
-So you should know that Google AdWords is still the highest generator of conversion rates and returns on investment (ROI) based on the KPIs (key performance indicators).
+However, you should know that Google Ads is still the highest generator of conversion rates and returns on investment (ROI) based on the KPIs (key performance indicators).

-Of course, the results vary according to the quality of ads and the product or the industry but about 31% of the advertisers are of the opinion that the average CPC (cost per click) on Google AdWords is as less than $1-$2.
+Of course, results will vary depending on the quality of ads and the product or the industry but about 31% of the advertisers are of the opinion that the average CPC (cost per click) on Google Ads is as less than $1-$2.

 While determining the success of paid ads, one should consider a number of factors before analyzing the campaigns.
-One of the vital AdWords metrics is CPC and it is rather important to keep sight of it amidst other clicks, shares, comments and likes.
+One of the vital Ads metrics is CPC and it is rather important to keep sight of it amidst other clicks, shares, comments, and likes.

 Marketers should learn how to improve their CPC.